 3 December (11:30-13:00), Verginica Barbu Mititelu (Romanian Academy Research Institute for Artificial Intelligence), On the Reference Corpus of the Contemporary Romanian Language (CoRoLa)

-Roundtable discussion: Early Modern Texts and Modern Libraries (chair: Scott Mandelbrote, Cambridge University).
+20 June 2019, Roundtable discussion: Early Modern Texts and Modern Libraries – Scott Mandelbrote (Cambridge University) and Stefano Gulizia (New Europe College).